 2. Are you a 5+ unit restaurant group whose primary back-office pain is invoice processing and daily controllable cost reporting?
 MarginEdge.

-Most operators searching "food cost management software" land on filter #3.
-That's why this list ranks LineNow #1 — not because we wrote it, but because the closed-loop architecture covers more of the food-cost-and-procurement workflow than any other SMB-tier product on the market.
+Many operators searching "food cost management software" land on filter #3.
+That's why this list ranks LineNow first: the closed-loop architecture covers the food-cost-and-procurement workflow that restaurant teams usually have to stitch together manually.

 What food cost management software won't fix on its own